Wikipedia as a credible source for your research paper?

 Frequently Asked Questions about Wikipedia as a credible source

-🌐 Why isn't Wikipedia a reliable source?
+🌐 Why is Wikipedia not considered to be a credible source?

 🖋️ Who writes the Wikipedia pages?